Self-Supervised Learning-Based Path Planning and Obstacle Avoidance Using PPO and B-Splines in Unknown Environments: Experimental Results

-To test the algorithm performance in real situations, the Jetracer platform has been employed.
+To test the algorithm performance in real situations, the Jetracer platform is employed.
 The JetRacer robot, shown in Fig.~\ref{fig8}, is a small-scale, autonomous vehicle designed for experimentation and research purposes.
 Equipped with a variety of sensors and a Jetson Nano onboard computer, the JetRacer is capable of executing complex navigation tasks in dynamic environments.

-To estimate its location, the JetRacer utilizes a combination of an Inertial Measurement Unit (IMU) and wheel odometry, which provides sufficient precision for the purposes outlined in this paper.
-The estimated location is then passed through an Extended Kalman Filter to reduce noise and increase the accuracy of odometry.
-Additionally, the JetRacer platform is equipped with a $360^\circ$ LIDAR sensor to detect obstacles.
-The LIDAR range is $12m$, but to mimic the algorithm used in this paper, the output of the LIDAR is filtered to limit the range and the field of view.
-It is important to note that the selection of these parameters, such as the range and field of view of the LIDAR sensor, depends on the maneuverability of the robot and the number and shape of obstacles present in the environment.
+The JetRacer platform is equipped with a $360^\circ$ LiDAR sensor to detect obstacles.
+The LiDAR range is $12m$.
+To mimic the algorithm used in this paper, however, the LiDAR output is filtered to limit the range and the field of view to match those used in simulations.
+The selection of these parameters, such as the range and field of view of the LiDAR sensor, depends on the maneuverability of the robot and the number and shape of obstacles present in the environment.

 To maintain the desired path, a straightforward PID controller is utilized.
-The controller gains are fine-tuned through trial and error to minimize tracking errors.
 The vehicle maintains a constant forward speed, while the controller dynamically adjusts the steering angle based on the next waypoint provided by the path planner.
 Fig.~\ref{fig9} illustrates the interconnectedness of various components of the platform through the Robot Operating System (ROS).
-The entire system is designed with modularity in mind, facilitating easy replacement of the controller and path planner for future research endeavors.
+The entire system is designed with modularity in mind, facilitating easy substitutions of various controllers and path planners.